vyshnavi2/UsersApi/README.md

 ## Overview

 This project is a .NET Core Web API that accepts user activity JSON requests, creates directories based on configuration, and stores the requests as JSON files.
-It implements best practices including logging, exception handling, and configuration management, Separation of concerns, Dependency Injection, use of model classes, Async/await, JWT Token.
+It implements best practices including logging, exception handling, and configuration management, Separation of concerns, Dependency Injection, use of model classes, Async/await, JWT Token and global exception handling.

 ---